Pixathon-Saavyas/Hackathrons/README.md

 ---

+### Instructions to Use JokeBot:

+1. Open and login into DeltaV.
+2. Select "Advanced Options".
+3. Choose "Joke Generator".
+4. Write the prompt "Tell me a joke".
+5. Press "Start".
+6. Type the category to generate a joke on.
+7. Confirm your selection.
+8. A joke is generated as output.

+---

 ### Use-case Example:

 Imagine you're in a virtual meeting with your colleagues, and the atmosphere is a bit dull.
 You decide to lighten the mood by running JokeBot.
 You select the "Pun" category, and within seconds, a hilarious pun pops up on the screen.
 Laughter fills the room, and suddenly, everyone is more engaged and cheerful.
 Thanks to JokeBot, the meeting becomes a memorable and enjoyable experience!